NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hard knockdown
     - Pushes on block
     - Size adjusted
-    - Can be DIed forward or backward
+    - Can be DIed and is updated each frame; can be forward, backward or neutral
 - JY
     - Added
     - Does a modified A8A animation